Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford and his Boston Celtics teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.
+Al Horford and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-If you'd like to make predictions on Horford's performance, we look at his available prop bets, using stats and trends, below.

 Al Horford Prop Bets vs. the 76ers